TimotheeMB/ProjectS4/Report.md

 ## Principle of the algorithm
 The principle is the following : for each person created, before they make any move, the algorithm computes the shortest path to the chosen exit.
 Then 2 options follow : if the path is free, the person goes to the exit.
-If not, we add as an intermediate target the closest vertix of the obstacle.
+If not, we add as an intermediate target the closest vertex of the obstacle.
 Then, we repeat the same method.
 When the whole path is computed, the point follows it.
 We still have problems with this method since we can't put obstacles on the boundaries of the simulation area.

 ## Bibliographaaaïïïïïï